‘Roseanne’ Ejection Not Likely A Major Financial Hit To ABC And Disney, Except For Ad Sales That Might Have Been

 For Disney on a corporate level, the impact even in success was slight.
 The show premiered just four days before the March 31 end of the second quarter.
 CEO Bob Iger and his team did not give it more than a passing mention in the Q2 earnings call with analysts, perhaps a reflection of the fact that the Media Networks division accounts for just 7% of operating profit at the overall company, which makes much more from theme parks.

 Another reason the cancellation will not have a longer-term financial impact: the series is not owned by Disney but rather independent production company Carsey-Werner.
-In fact, Disney Media Distribution, Disney’s international sales arm, had a first window to close global sales on the comedy’s first season before rights reverted back Carsey-Werner and its own sales division.
+In fact, Disney Media Distribution, Disney’s international sales arm, had a first window to close global sales on the revival’s first season before rights reverted back Carsey-Werner and its own sales division.

 Those who lined up to advertise on the reboot were handsomely rewarded in terms of reaching a mass audience.
 Ad tracker iSpot.tv estimates that Roseanne generated 1.4 billion TV ad impressions from 204 primetime ad airings for new episodes alone.
 Beyond ABC, re-airings of previous seasons have spanned TV Land, Paramount Network, CMTV, Logo and Laff TV — though one by one those were discontinued as today wore on.
 While 46% of TV ad impressions come from 325 ad airings on ABC, nearly 30% of TV device impressions for ads have come from TV Land, which recorded more than 8,000 ad airings, iSpot said.